Kamperhub/kamperhub-app/STRIPE_SETUP_CHECKLIST.md

     stripe listen --forward-to localhost:8083/api/stripe-webhook
     ```

-4.  **Copy Your Webhook Secret:** The CLI will immediately print your webhook signing secret.
-It will look like `whsec_...`.
-This is your `STRIPE_WEBHOOK_SECRET` for local development.
+4.  **CRITICAL - Find Your Secret:** The CLI will immediately print your webhook signing secret **in the terminal**.
+It will look like this:

+    ```text
+    > Ready!
+Your webhook signing secret is whsec_...  <-- THIS IS YOUR SECRET
+    ```

+    This `whsec_...` key is your `STRIPE_WEBHOOK_SECRET` for local development.

 5. Paste this secret into your `.env.local` file.

 6.  **Keep it running:** You must leave this `stripe listen` terminal running in the background while you test Stripe functionality.
 It's the bridge between Stripe and your local app.
+When you perform actions, you will see event logs appear in this terminal.

 ---